When Do You Need Dissimilar Hardware Restore?

 AOMEI Dissimilar Hardware/Universal Restore feature allows you to restore a system image backup created on one computer to another with different hardware.
 With all the preparations completed, the steps for dissimilar hardware restore are easy and straightforward.

 AOMEI Backupper supports any version of Windows 10, Windows 8.1/8, Windows 7, Vista, XP, and Windows Server 2003, 2008(R2), 2012(R2), 2016.
 Just turn to different editions of AOMEI Backupper according to your situation.
 Dissimilar hardware restore is supported in paid versions.
+You may want to download free trial to have a try.

 Before you do: